Arli Liberman: Personal life

-Arli Liberman, the youngest of six children, was born in Beersheba, Israel, to Zvi and Michal Liberman.
+Liberman, the youngest of six children, was born in Beersheba, Israel, to Zvi and Michal Liberman.
 Due to his severe dyslexia, at 13 he was sent to Shafririm School in Givat Haim, where they discovered his gift for music.
 His partner is French photographer and director, Jen Raoult and they live in Titirangi, New Zealand with Coco her daughter.

-Musical Collaboration
+Musical collaborations

 Whiteflag Project performed at various festivals worldwide such as the Montreux Jazz Festival in Switzerland and the Creation of Peace Festival in Russia.
 In 2005, Whiteflag Project went on to create an award-winning documentary Playing with the Enemy broadcast live on National Swiss Television.
 In 2008 the band made an appearance for Amnesty International and in 2008 they performed at the Global Peace Festival.

-In 2007 Liberman was on the production team and played guitar for the world music project called Ras Hasatan – A Sinai Journey where 50 musicians from all over the world came together in the Sinai Desert, Egypt and created a unique world music album – featuring Israeli artist Mosh Ben-Ari – one of the songs went to the compilation album Putumayo.
+In 2007, Liberman was on the production team and played guitar for the world music project called Ras Hasatan – A Sinai Journey where 50 musicians from all over the world came together in the Sinai Desert, Egypt and created a unique world music album – featuring Israeli artist Mosh Ben-Ari – one of the songs went to the compilation album Putumayo.

-At the age of 17 he performed with one of Israel's most prolific artists Shalom Hanoch who is considered to be the father of Israeli rock.
+At the age of 17, he performed with one of Israel's most prolific artists Shalom Hanoch who is considered to be the father of Israeli rock.

-Since 2008 he has been a member of the band Zaviot – one of Israel's premier jazz groups.
+Since 2008, he has been a member of the band Zaviot – one of Israel's premier jazz groups.
 Zaviot was the most successful, original jazz group in Israel during the 1980s with performances worldwide – featuring clarinet player Harold Rubin.
 Zaviot performed in the first Red Sea Jazz Festival and won an award for the most original Israeli jazz group.